afsunday/podtable/README.md

 **Html markup**

-Your html markup needs to include few things for podtable to work well and the markup should be structure with perceived standard
+Your html markup needs to include few things for podtable to work well and the markup should be structure with perceived standard.

-* A dataset data-grid-colname attributes which value will be the name of the column
+* A dataset data-grid-colname attributes which value will be the name of the column.
 * An empty th, td for head and body element which will serve as control column
-* The control cell must not be hidden with css or push off screen with absolute positioning
+* The control cell must not be hidden with css or push off screen with absolute positioning.
+* Its really important to include the stylesheet because podtable relies on it.

 ```html